radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Even if the shared secrets were enough to secure all RADIUS packets, administrators do not always derive shared secrets from secure sources of random numbers.
 The "time to crack" numbers given above are the absolute best case, assuming administrators follow best practices for creating secure shared secrets.
 For shared secrets created manually by a person, the search space is orders of magnitude smaller than the best case outlined above.
 Rather than brute-forcing all possible shared secrets, an attacker can create a local dictionary which contains common or expected values for the shared secret.
 Where the shared secret used by an administrator is in the dictionary, the cost of the attack can drop by multiple orders of magnitude.

-Implementors and administrators SHOULD assume that a hobbyist attacker with modest resource can crack most shared secrets created by people in minutes, if not seconds.
+Implementers and administrators SHOULD assume that a hobbyist attacker with modest resource can crack most shared secrets created by people in minutes, if not seconds.

 Despite the ease of attacking MD5, it is still a common practice for some "cloud" and other RADIUS providers to send RADIUS/UDP packets over the Internet "in the clear".
 It is also common practice for administrators to use "short" shared secrets, and to use shared secrets created by a person, or secrets derived from a limited character set.
 Theses practice are easy to implement and follow, but they are highly insecure and MUST NOT be used.